Fred Leach (golfer)

-Early life
+Biography

 Leach was born in 1885 in Baildon, Yorkshire, England.

-Golf career

 He was an assistant at Bradford Golf Club and while there was the second placed assistant in the 1903 Leeds Cup behind Bertie Snowball.
 Soon afterwards he moved south and became an assistant to William Fulford at Northwood Golf Club.
 Leach was joint runner-up in the 1905 Leeds Cup, played at his old club at Bradford, five strokes behind Sandy Herd and tied with Bertie Snowball.

 He was at Northwood for 21 years before moving to Highwoods Golf Club at Bexhill-on-Sea when that course opened in 1925 and then became professional at Royal Wimbledon Golf Club from 1926 to 1950, where he replaced William's nephew Jack Fulford.

 Leach tied for 6th place in the 1921 Open Championship and reached the final of the 1922 News of the World Match Play at Sunningdale Golf Club, losing 5&4 to George Gadd.

-Death

-Leach's date of death is unknown.